mayaanne/foundations/sprint-5/js-calculator.md

 - What was the most challenging part of this calculator exercise for you?
 - What has been a highlight for you?
 - Which pairing role did you enjoy most?
 Why?
+- When the pairing wasn't working well, internally did it feel like "Your Fault"?
+"Their Fault"?
+Neither?
+Both?
+Did you communicate about it?
 - Is this anything different you will do the next time you pair on an exercise?